Engin-Boot/pong-stage-travikumar201/Stage0/central-unit.md

   When the changed velocity and direction data is received by the module

   Then the module for updating interface is called with new details

+### Scenario: game ends

+  Given that either player A or player has earned 10 points

+  When the point capture module returns winner data

+  Then the module to end game is called